 control.
-The achievement of the set targets is monitored on a monthly basis within the Group's consolidation and reporting system.
+The achievement of the set targets acquired if necessary.
+Audits are based on is monitored on a monthly basis within the Group's consolidation and reporting system.
 In addition to actual and comparison figures, the system provides up-todate forecasts.
-The reports are provided for Aspo's Board of Directors monthly.
-The position and future based on the informa-
+The reports are provided position and future based on the informafor Aspo's Board of Directors monthly.
+The